-Google has a culture, and Facebook has a culture and Zappos has a culture!
-How do we all know of these cultures if we have never worked there?
+Google has a culture, Facebook has a culture, and Zappos has a culture!
+How do we know about these cultures if we have never worked there?
 Simple, by the stories we have read and heard about these workplaces.
 Culture is the environment for people at work.
 It is how things get done or don’t get done in an organization.
 Culture manifests every day in every transaction that happens in our workplaces.
 Although organizational culture has always had an impact on performance, its intelligent management from a business intranet has never been more critical.
-Since 2013 organizational culture has emerged as the distinguishing asset for every organization.
+Since 2013, organizational culture has emerged as the distinguishing asset for every organization.

 Why is Culture the Key to Talent Management